Ava is the Intake Coordinator as well as a Master’s Level Clinician at Hope Floats Healing and

 Heather also provides individual counseling services at Hope Floats and is currently accepting new clients.
 Heather has experience supporting individuals of all ages.
 She previously worked as a Therapeutic Mentor and Therapeutic Training & Support worker providing intensive therapy services to at-risk children, teens, and their families.

 Heather earned her Master’s Degree in Social Work from Simmons University and her Bachelor’s Degree in Psychology from Bridgewater State University.
 She has a strengths-based approach to working with clients and incorporates a variety of therapeutic modalities to ensure that the client experience is individualized.
 She works from a trauma-informed perspective and provides a healing space where clients feel safe and supported.
-Heather believes in a Holistic approach to therapy and uses her knowledge of CBT, Solutions-Focused, and Narrative techniques to provide compassionate and effective support to her clients. ,
+Heather believes in a Holistic approach to therapy and uses her knowledge of CBT, Solutions-Focused, and Narrative techniques to provide compassionate and effective support to her clients.
+When she is not at Hope Floats, Heather enjoys spending as much time as possible in nature and is passionate about sharing the therapeutic benefits of the natural world with her clients.

 Alice Kearney has over 25 years of experience as a licensed mental health counselor and registered art therapist.
 After completing her undergraduate degree from Skidmore College, Alice earned her Masters Degree in art therapy from Lesley University.
 While pursuing her graduate degree, she worked at both the Walker Home & School, as well as at South Shore Mental Health (SSMH).
 Upon receiving her Masters, Alice spent 10 years at SSMH, working in various mental health programs and assisting in their Quincy early intervention program.
 In 2001, Alice began working for Brockton Area Multi-services treating children, families and adults.
 In 2007, Alice opened her own private practice.
 In 2013 she began leading Mike’s Club children’s groups at Hope Floats Healing & Wellness Center.
 Today, Alice is thrilled to move her positive, creative and strength-based counseling services to Hope Floats and be apart of the Hope Floats team full time.